gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 2. If the backup is valid, Teleport is fully stopped, the backup is restored along with symlinks, and the downgraded version of Teleport is started.
 3. If the backup is invalid, we refuse to downgrade.

-Downgrades are still applied with `teleport-upgrader update`.
+Downgrades are still applied with `teleport-updater update`.
 The above steps modulate the standard workflow in the section above.

 Notes: